fredericobenevides/ruby_clone/README.md

       end
     end

-* Disabling the output commands of RSync - config show_command: false, show_output: false, show_errors: false
+* Disabling the output commands of RSync - config show_command: false, show_output: false

-  **RubyClone** offers the possibility to not show the rsync command generated (show_command), rsync output (show_output) and errors (show_errors).
+  **RubyClone** offers the possibility to not show the rsync command generated (show_command) and rsync output (show_output).
 To use it, you need to set up in the top of your **RubyClone** file the 'config' and the commands you want to disable.
 Example:

     config show_command: false, show_output: false